What happens if I bundle a running RightScale Server instance that has booted and run all the RightScripts?

 - You can no longer dynamically change the input variables.
 They are locked down.

 - Some configuration boot RightScripts cannot be run twice.
 Running it once will configure a server.
 Running it a second time will not reconfigure the server.
 (However, many of the RightScript boot scripts are now "reboot safe.")

 - Bundling is time consuming and uses large amounts of disk space.

 - Once you have a number of bundled images it becomes very difficult to keep track of the current state each server/image.
-Although you may be accustomed to tweaking a server from its console and bundling the machine once it's solid the process is very ad-hoc and not repeatable.
-In a console, there is no accountability or trace of changes.
-The versioning and diff/merge features of RightScripts or ServerTemplates allow you to track each change so that you know exactly what changed, who changed it, and when it was changed.
+Although you may be accustomed to making changes to a server from its console and bundling the machine once it's stable, the process does not scale well.
+Additionally, there is no tracking mechanism when using the console to make changes.
+The versioning and diff/merge features of RightScripts and ServerTemplates allow you to track each change so that you know exactly what changed, who changed it, and when it was changed.

-- By using RightScripts at boot time you can control the state of the server by precisely using Input variables or changing the values over time.
+- By using RightScripts at boot time, you can control the state of the server by precisely using Input variables or changing the values over time.
 Once you bundle a machine, it is static forever.
-You no longer have that level of control and customization.
+You lose a level of control and customization.

-- Bundled images are cloud-specific and require manual replication across different clouds (AWS US-EAST-1, US-WEST-1, EU-WEST-1, AP-SOUTHEAST-1, Rackspace, etc), where ServerTemplates that are using our RightImages are cloud agnostic.
+- Bundled images are cloud-specific and require manual replication across different clouds (AWS US-EAST-1, US-WEST-1, EU-WEST-1, AP-SOUTHEAST-1, Rackspace, etc), but ServerTemplates that are using our RightImages are cloud-agnostic.

-- When you scale vertically and change to an instance type that requires a different base image (e.g. m1.small (32-bit) to m1.large (64-bit) in AWS), you will need to create and bundle 32 and 64 bit images.
+- When you scale vertically and change to an instance type that requires a different base image (e.g. m1.small (32-bit) to m1.large (64-bit) in AWS), you must create and bundle 32 and 64 bit images.

-Bundling an image with RightScripts on it is certainly not a best practice, and we strongly recommend you do not do this for the reasons stated above.
+Bundling an image with RightScripts on it is not a best practice is not recommendedy for the listed here.